shirelb/form-builder/README.md

 How to run the form-builfer project:
 1. Clone the project.
 2. Go to the path where you cloned it via cmd.
-3. Copy&paste: `cd backend && npm i && npm setupAndRun`
+3. Copy&paste: `cd backend && npm setupAndRun`